-Chest tube insertion helps drain air, blood, or infection from the pleural space (the space surrounding your lungs).
+A chest tube can help drain air, blood, or fluid from the pleural space, which is the space surrounding your lungs.

-You may need a chest tube if you experience any of the following:
+You may need a chest tube insertion if you have any of the following:

-- bleeding around your lung, especially after a trauma such as a car accident
+- bleeding around your lung, especially after a trauma (like a car accident)

-- fluid buildup due to another medical condition, such as cancer or pneumonia
+- fluid buildup due to another medical condition, like cancer or pneumonia

-- inability to breathe, or breathing discomfort because of fluid or air buildup
+- breathing difficulty due to a buildup of fluid or air

 - surgery, especially lung, heart, or esophageal surgery

 Your doctor might also insert a chest tube if they need to diagnose certain conditions, like lung damage or internal injuries.